imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Resources/Obsidian implementation.md

 ### How Can I Use it on My Phone?

-You can use [Syncthing](https://syncthing.net/) to sync your Obsidian vault with your phone.
+You can use [Syncthing](https://syncthing.net/) or [Resilio Sync](https://www.resilio.com/sync/) to sync your Obsidian vault with your phone.
 Just make sure not to rename the vault or to use any special characters in the file titles to avoid syncing problems.
 (The problematic file titles will appear on the homepage for you to deal with).

 ## What You Need to Do

 ### Step 1: [Download and familiarize yourself with the Vault](../../../assets/RTJ.zip)

 * **Unzip** the vault and **open** the folder with obsidian.
-* **Review the Documentation**: Read each initiative's main points to understand its purpose and goals.
+* **Review the Documentation**: Read each domain's main points to understand its purpose and goals.
 * **Agree on Actions**: Reflect on whether the listed actions and goals align with your approach.
 Adjust them if necessary.

 ### Step 2: Identify Active Processes